DigitalCoreNZ/hashnode/cmbrs4gww000k02l98rdgbwkf.md

 * After the ISO has been successfully flashed onto the thumb drive, I eject the thumb drive and remove it from my PC.

-### Installing Proxmox VE.
+### Installing PVE.

-> NOTE: Proxmox VE requires at least 3 drives that are directly connected to the NUC.
+> NOTE: PVE requires at least 3 drives that are directly connected to the NUC.
 I have an internal 256GB M.2 drive that uses the NVMe interface labelled `prox-int-nvme`, an internal 256GB SSD that uses the SATA interface which has been split into 2 × 128GB partitions labelled `prox-int-sata1` & `prox-int-sata2`, and an external 2TB HDD that uses the USB 3.0 interface labelled `prox-ext-usb3`.
-These configurations will be altered during the Proxmox VE setup process.
+These configurations will be altered during the PVE setup process.

-* I plug the Proxmox VE installation thumb drive into my NUC.
+* I plug the PVE installation thumb drive into the NUC.

-* I power up my NUC.
+* I power up the NUC.

 * I follow the installation instructions.